Who can Earn Transfer Credit

 Study Abroad Credit

-Students who wish to study abroad must have a cumulative grade point average of at least 2.5, no exceptions.
+Students who wish to study abroad must have a cumulative grade point average of at least 2.500.

 The amount of credit granted does not exceed that given for the comparable University course.
 The University of Virginia applies the general guidelines for awarding credit given by the National Council on the Evaluation of Foreign Student Credentials and the National Association for Foreign Student Affairs.